lisa-lumos/corporate-finance/02-intro-to-financial-statement-analysis.md

 The "enterprise value" is the cost to take over the business.

 ## 2.3 The income statement
+The "income statement", or "statement of financial performance" lists the firm's revenues and expenses over a period of time.

+The income statement is sometimes called a "profit and loss", or "P&L statement", and the net income is also referred to as the firm's "earnings".

 ## 2.4 The statement of cash flows